Planning For Incapacity With A Power Of Attorney

-A Power of Attorney is a document where a Principal (you) give your Agent (someone else) the ability to make a variety of decisions on your behalf, as if you were doing it yourself.
-It is a very important document that every person should have regardless of how much money you have in the bank.
-As a Principal, you should only give this power to someone who you trust implicitly.
+A power of attorney is a document where a principal (you) give your agent (someone else) the ability to make a variety of decisions on your behalf, as if you were doing it yourself.
+It is a very important document every person should have regardless of how much money you have in the bank.
+As a principal, you should only give this power to someone whom you trust implicitly.

 A general durable power of attorney gives your agent the right to make decisions on your behalf regarding business and financial affairs, real estate matters, some health care decisions and personal affairs.
 The power given can be as simple as permitting your agent to write and/or sign checks for you and can be as complex as changing insurance or retirement plan beneficiaries on your accounts.
 An agent can sell, buy or gift things away on your behalf.
 Many think you have to be incapacitated for your agent to use a power of attorney.
 This is generally not true.
 Rather, your agent can use your general durable power of attorney to do things even if you are completely healthy and competent.

 Of course, you can place limitations on a general durable power of attorney, like not permitting your agent to conduct certain transactions.
 Your agent also has to sign an acknowledgement page stating he or she will only conduct your affairs in your best interests and will not co-mingle your funds with his/her’s.
 These documents can be very convenient if you need your spouse/agent to sign a document for you or you want your daughter/agent to attend a real estate closing on your behalf because you are stuck on a business trip.